carlosmaniero/jigjs/README.md

 In jisjs you control the component instance.
 There aren't a magic way to update a component props.
 The component props is its state you update it by using class methods.

+## Styling the component

+There are a css-in-js module for Jig.js.

+Read more about Jig.css [here](/jigcss).

 ## Creating an APP

 As showed in the previous example, you can use jigjs as a simple library by using the `renderComponent` function.